On this day in comedy on January 22, 2003, Chappelle’s Show premiered on Comedy Central

 From the outset, Chappelle’s Show became an instant, bonafide comedy classic.
-Its star and master of ceremonies, Dave Chappelle would offer up a brief monologue / dialogue with his live audience and then one by one introduce each prerecorded sketch (with an occasional live skit) and wrap it all up with a live performance by a soul or hip hop artist(s).
+Its star and master of ceremonies, Dave Chappelle would offer up a brief monologue/dialogue with his live audience and then one by one introduce each prerecorded sketch (with an occasional live skit) and wrap it all up with a live performance by a soul or hip-hop artist(s).
 Season 1 kicked things off with a sketch about a blind white supremacist who just happened to be black and when he found out he divorced his wife for being a nigger lover.
 From there the show piled on.
-There was the lily-white family circa 1950 who were named The Niggar Family.
+There was the lily white family circa 1950 who was named The Niggar Family.
 There was the Racial Draft where races drafted members to other races (Wu Tang Clan got to be Asian for example).
 Boisterous, yelling Samuel L. Jackson has his own beer that’s advertised just like Samuel Adams (complete with Chappelle dressed as Jackson dressed as Adams).
-Wayne Brady debunked his image as a pseudo-Uncle Tom in a skit where he’s really gangsta.
+Wayne Brady debunked his image as a puedo-Uncle Tom in a skit where he’s really gangsta.
 There were so many: Dave living out the perks of dating Oprah.
 What if the Internet was a real place?
 Why is working at McDonalds not good for a young ghetto dwelling person’s self-esteem?
 What happens when keeping it real goes wrong?
-And of course, there was the joy of “The Playa Haters Ball”; the parody of the notorious annual Players Ball; a flamboyant celebration to pimps everywhere.
+And of course there was the joy of “The Playa Haters Ball”; the parody of the notorious annual Players Ball; a flamboyant celebration to pimps everywhere.

 Executive produced by Chappelle, Neal Brennan and Michele Amour, Chappelle’s Show had a cast of comedians and comedic personalities.
 It featured Bill Burr, Guillermo Diaz, Dominique, Brian Dykstra, Sophina Brown, Drake Hill, Yoshio Mita, Anthony Berry, William Bogert, Randy Pearlstein, Nick Wyman, Amanda Rowan, Drago Ruschinsky, Allen Levy, Max Herman and musician / actor, Mos Def.
 The guest starring list included Arsenio Hall, Eddie Griffin, Susan Sarandon, Rashida Jones, Jamie Foxx, Joe Rogan, Jim Breuer, Carson Daly, Star, Michael Rapaport and Ron Jeremy.
 Also seen were musical talents Ice T, Method Man, Redman, RZA, GZA.
 Q-Tip, De La Soul, Fat Joe, Killer Mike, Anthony Hamilton, Kanye West, Slum Village, Questlove, John Mayer, Cee Lo, Ludacris, Talib Kweli, DMX, Busta Rhymes, Wyclef Jean, Snoop Dogg, Common and Erykah Badu.